sayheylaura/anonymous-proxy/README.md

 If you ever want to contribute to this project, you'll need to install [Node.js](https://nodejs.org/) and [Gulp](https://gulpjs.com), then:

-1. Download of clone the repository.
+1. Download or clone the repository.
 2. Install local dependencies with `$ npm install`.
 3. Use the command `$ gulp` and start coding! ;)